Session_09: The MLA Academic Essay – Summarizing Solutions and Conclusions

 Free Database Engines for research on your MLA Paper:

 Carrot 2 Carrot helps you find topics related to your search term.
-After entering the term you enter and then click on ‘search,’ you can choose to see the results as a list, treemap, or pie chart that helps you visualize your issue and narrow your search at the same time.
+After entering the term you enter and then click on ‘search,’ you can see the results as a list, treemap, or pie chart that helps you visualize your issue and narrow your search simultaneously.

-Directory of Open Access Journals (DOAJ): DOAJ is a community-designed and maintained online journal directory that provides you access to robust, open access, peer-reviewed journals.
-This search engine is independent, and it is free including being indexed in DOAJ.
-Please use this engine for topical issues and authors, and you might find research that provides evidential content for your academic essay.
-DOAJ is an educational outreach search engine that focuses on high-quality applications and submissions.
+Directory of Open Access Journals (DOAJ): DOAJ is a community-designed and maintained online journal directory that provides access to robust, open-access, peer-reviewed journals.
+This search engine is independent and free, including being indexed in DOAJ.
+Please use this engine for topical issues and authors; you might find research that provides evidence for your academic essay.
+DOAJ is an educational outreach search engine focusing on high-quality applications and submissions.

-Google Scholar: Google scholar helps you do a broad or narrow search of articles.
-It also helps you cite your “references” for APA and “work cited” for MLA!
+Google Scholar: Google Scholar helps you do a broad or narrow search of articles.
+It also lets you cite your “references” for APA and “works cited” for MLA!

-Zenbird Media: Topics & Issues: Do you often think about researching issues related to your local community, or Japan in general, but find the data in the Japanese language.
+Zenbird Media: Topics & Issues: Do you often think about researching issues related to your local community, or Japan in general, but find the data in the Japanese language?
 Then, Zenbird Media is for you!
-They make a beautiful website for professors, so we can focus on giving students feedback rather than building websites.

-One Comment on “Session_05: The MLA Academic Essay – Summarizing Solutions and Conclusions
+One Comment on “Session_09: The MLA Academic Essay – Summarizing Solutions and Conclusions

 1. Pingback: AEW1 Academic Essay Writing | Stacey Vye's English Education Homepage